 Second, give your property a name and select your reporting time zone and currency as shown below.
 Please note, if you want to create a Universal Analytics property, you can do so by hitting the “Show advanced options” button below.

 Third, create a “data stream”.
 A data stream is a new term for GA4 and refers to the app type (iOS or Android) or whether it is a website.
 In the UA days, an app or a website would both be distinct properties.
 With GA4, these are different “data streams” within a single property.
+If you’re creating your GA4 property for a website, hit the “Web” option.
+Then, enter your website URL, give your Stream a name (something like GA4 for NameofWebsite.com works great) and then hit the blue “Create stream” button to get rolling.

 - This developer guide has instructions to deploy the GA4 tracking code on the site.
+Note, this is not the best way to do it in my opinion.
+Google Tag Manager is the way to go for getting GA4 on your site.

 The fifth step is adding “Recommended Events” to your data stream.
 Recommended Events have an event name and a trigger that causes the event to fire based on specific parameters.
 The events linked here may be suitable for all web properties.

-How to Deploy GA4 With GTM?
+How Do I Deploy GA4 With GTM?

 The 5 steps below detail how to deploy GA4 on your site using Google Tag Manager after you’ve followed the first three steps above to create your new GA4 property and data stream.